-This gluten free rhubarb and custard tart has an oatmeal pie crust with a custard and honey roasted rhubarb filling.
-It looks stunning with the vibrant pink rhubarb, and it tastes every bit as good as it looks!
+Healthy rhubarb and custard tart has a gluten-free oatmeal pie crust with a custard and honey-roasted rhubarb filling.
+This healthy springtime dessert looks stunning with vibrant pink rhubarb, and it tastes every bit as good as it looks!

 Jump to: